darkobits/nr/README.md

   const done = task(() => { console.log('Done!'); });

   script('prepare', [
-    // Run these scripts in parallel.
+    // Run these commands in parallel.
     ['cmd:babel', 'cmd:lint']
-    // Then run this script.
+    // Then, run this script.
     'script:test',
-    // Then run this task.
+    // Then, run this task.
     done
-    // Don't try to get fancier than that; you probably don't need to be.
   ], {
     description: 'Build and lint in parallel, then run unit tests.'
   });